All Episodes

 Was it like cultural or political?

-I mean, momdani is a Marxist.
+I mean, Mom Donnie is a Marxist.

-And he was so in the news, I just started going through everything that he he stands for.
+And he was so in the news, I just started going through everything that he stands for.

 Yeah, I mean, there's really no denying it.

-But yeah, I mean that's super I think it's super cool.
+But yeah, I mean, that's super, I think it's super cool.

 I think it's nice that you did it.